TobyX-Corp/phantom-react/docs/events.md

 # Input Events

 Input events are triggered through controllers like the Daydream Controller or Oculus Gear Touchpad.
-Viro UI controls respond to input events via event handlers in a bubbled up fashion: events are passed up the view hierarchy until they encounter a component that can handle and potentially swallow the event.
+Phantom UI controls respond to input events via event handlers in a bubbled up fashion: events are passed up the view hierarchy until they encounter a component that can handle and potentially swallow the event.

 There are many kinds of events: onHover, onClick, onClickState, onDrag, onScroll, onSwipe, onFuse, and onTouch.
 Not all components can respond to all events; please refer to each component's properties in the API reference for specifics.
 The details of each event type and sample code are described below.

 All triggered events originate from a given controller input source.
 This allows developers to easily identify which input button is being pressed, and from which hand held controller.
-Each Viro event handler callback provides a unique numeric source identifier that corresponds to an input source on the physical controller.
+Each Phantom event handler callback provides a unique numeric source identifier that corresponds to an input source on the physical controller.
 You can view a mapping of input source IDs to Gear, Cardboard and Daydream below.

 ## Event Handlers
-These methods are used to register behaviors to take effect when the user interacts with Viro UI Controls.
+These methods are used to register behaviors to take effect when the user interacts with Phantom UI Controls.

 **onClick(position, source)**

-Viro components fire onClick events when the user taps while focused on a component.
+Phantom components fire onClick events when the user taps while focused on a component.

 **onClickState(state, position, source)**

-Viro components fire onClickState events for each "click state" the component passes through during a single click: click down, click up, and clicked.
+Phantom components fire onClickState events for each "click state" the component passes through during a single click: click down, click up, and clicked.

 State Numeric Value	Description